vanachterjacob/Todoosh/README.md

 - Add, edit, and delete todos
 - Mark todos as complete
 - Filter todos by status
+- Drag and drop to reorder:
+  - Hover over items to see drag handle
+  - Click and drag to reorder
+  - Works for both todos and lists
+  - Changes sync automatically
 - Works offline, syncs when online
 - Automatic sync across devices